THarmse/End_of_Module_Assignment-ClientServerNetwork/README.md

 ┣ README.md
 ┗ requirements.txt

 ## Unit test
 - `test_client.py` - contains unit test for the client app.
   This test ensures that the `send_data` endpoint of the application behaves correctly.
 - `test_server.py` - contains unit test for the server.
   These tests verify the functionality of various endpoints in the server.

 ## License
+This project is open-source.
+(MIT License)